dennisXZX/devops-notes/AWS-IAM.md

 - New users are assigned `Access Key ID` and `Secret Access Keys` when first created, which can be used programatically access AWS (via APIs or command line).
 You only get to view the generated `Access Key ID` and `Secret Access Keys` once.
 If you lose them, you have to regenerate them.
 There are two different ways to access AWS, console access (using `username` and `password`) and programmatic access (using `Access Key ID` and `Secret Access Keys`).

 - A policy (in JSON format) defines the AWS permissions that you can assign to a user, group or role.
 It consists of an effect (allow or deny), service, action and resource.
+You can test your policy using `IAM Policy Simulator`.

 - A user policy is an inline policy embedded in a user.
 A group policy is an inline policy embedded in a group.